babel/website/_posts/2017-03-01-upgrade-to-babel-7.md

 > This just means Babel *itself* won't run on older versions of Node.
 It can still *output* code that runs on old Node.

+## "use strict" and 'this' in CommonJS

+Babel 6's transformations for ES6 modules ran indiscriminantly on whatever files it was told to process, never taking into account if the file actually had ES6 imports/exports in them.
+This had the effect of rewriting file-scoped references to `this` to be `undefined` and inserting `"use strict"` at the top of all CommonJS modules that were processed by Babel.

+This behavior has been restricted in Babel 7 so that for the `transform-es2015-modules-commonjs` transform, the file is only changed if it has ES6 imports or exports in the file.
+(Editor's note: This may change again if we land https://github.com/babel/babel/issues/6242, so we'll want to revisit this before publishing).

+If you were relying on Babel to inject `"use strict"` into all of your CommonJS modules automatically, you'll want to explicitly use the `transform-strict-mode` plugin in your Babel config.

 ## Option parsing

 Babel's config options are stricter than in Babel 6.
 Where a comma-separated list for presets, e.g. `presets: 'es2015,es2016'` technically worked before, it will now fail and need to be changed to an array [#5463](https://github.com/babel/babel/pull/5463).
 This does not apply to the CLI, where `--presets es2015,es2016` will certainly still work.